 Glossary

-Active Job
+Active Job¶

 Active jobs (also called running jobs) are jobs that have been assigned to a compute node and are currently running.
-These can be seen by running qstat and looking for a R in the second last column.
-See examples.
+These can be seen by running qstat

-Array Job
+Array Job¶

 If you want to run the same job multiple times with slight differences (filenames, data sources, variables, etc), then you can create an array job which will submit multiple jobs for you from the one job script.

-Batch Job
+Batch Job¶

 A batch job is a job on a cluster that runs without any further input once it has been submitted and will start running as soon as it reaches a compute node even if it is the middle of the night.
 Almost all jobs on the cluster are batch jobs with the remainder being Interactive Jobs including those that are run using Katana OnDemand.
 See examples.